-[E2.13: Financial Indicators Meeting Notes]
+[E2.12: Financial Indicators Meeting Notes]

-In addition to the modified planning committee structure, a document that includes both the Planning Control Calendar and Rubric for evaluation of non-academic program review has been developed.
-[E2.14: Planning Control Document]
+In addition to the new planning committee structure, a planning control calendar and rubric for evaluation of non-academic program review has been developed.
+[E2.13: Planning Control Document]

-This document has been widely shared with ALG and SPC and clearly outlines timelines, responsibilities, and expectations for moving the planning process forward [E2.AA: SPC Minutes]-I do not know where ALG minutes are stored online.
+This document has been widely shared with ALG and SPC (need minutes).
+It clearly outlines timelines, responsibilities, and expectations for moving the planning process forward.

-A key component of successful Institutional Planning is for the SPC to begin reviewing validation reports from the planning database to identify potential errors within the various manager reports submitted .E2.15: Validation Report]
+A key component is for SPC to begin reviewing validation reports from the planning database to identify potential errors.
+[E2.14: Validation Report]

-Strategic Proposal process

-The strategic proposal process, which is the main method by which funding is provided for materials and supplies linked to Institutional Planning, was offered again in 2013 with \$300k worth of funding made available to all members of the College community in December 2013.
-[E2.16: Strategic Proposal Announcement] 38 proposals were received, requesting almost \$1m in funding, and a summary of all proposals was sent to the entire College community.
-[E2.17: Strategic Proposals Received Update Email] [E2.18: Strategic Proposals Summary]
+The strategic proposal process, which is the main method by which funding is provided for materials and supplies linked to planning, has been successfully integrated again in 2013 with \$300k worth of funding made available.

+The process was opened on the 11th of December 2013 with an email to everyone on campus.
+[E2.15: Strategic Proposal Announcement]

+38 proposals were received requesting almost \$1m in funding, the update summary of all received proposals was sent to the entire campus.

+[E2.16: Strategic Proposals Received Update Email] [E2.17: Strategic Proposals Summary] UPDATES NEEDED BELOW (WE DO NOT FINE DETAIL OF EVERY MEETING DATE)-generalize.

 The proposals were a major source of discussion in several Shared Governance Council meetings.

-Topics included a review of the Strategic Proposal Planning process and scoring methods, an overview of proposals and confirmation of rating method, and confirmation of final recommendations based on rank [E2.HHH: SGC Minutes] [E2.III: SGC Minutes [E2.JJJ: SGC Minutes]
+On the 12th March to discuss process and scoring methods

+On the 19^{th} March to have an overview of proposals and confirm rating method On the 26^{th} March to confirm final recommendations based on rankings

-The SPC was introduced to the recommendations in a subsequent meeting [E2.LLL SPC Agenda].
-To follow up, SPC members were given a summary of all recommendations and access to all proposal submissions [E2.KKK Email to SPC] Final decisions were provided by SPC on 12th May and a status report with outstanding actions issued in May (E2: May 14 minutes??)
-All proposal authors were notified via email by May 15, 2014.
-[E2.MMM Example SP Notification]
+SPC were introduced to the recommendations on the following SPC meeting on 21^{st} April.

+SPC members were given a summary of all recommendations and access to all proposal submissions via email on 25th April.

+Final decisions were provided by SPC on 12th May and a status report with outstanding actions issued 14th May.

+All proposal authors were notified via email on 15th May.